Platform Assembly

 Step 1: Attach the Plate to the Chassis

-Align the mounting plate with the standoffs installed at the beginning of the chassis assembly.
-Secure the plate using M3 × 8 mm flat head countersunk screws.
+Countersink the mounting plate on the opposite side of where the standoffs from the car align.
+Screw the plate to the standoffs of the car using M3 × 8 mm flat head screws.

 Step 2: Route the Battery Cable